kingsor/kingsor.github.io/resources/index.md

 description: Resources usefull for everyday work as a developer.
 ---

-### Learning
-* [The Busy Coder's Guide to Android Development](https://commonsware.com/Android/) - for Android Studio 1.5, covering the Android SDK through 6.0
-* [CodePath Android Cliffnotes](http://guides.codepath.com/android) - Welcome to the open-source CodePath Android Cliffnotes!
-Our goal is to become the central crowdsourced resource for complete and up-to-date practical Android developer guides for any topic.

 ### Tools
 * [Methods Count](http://www.methodscount.com/) - Your solution for a perfectly fit APK
 * [Android Asset Studio](https://romannurik.github.io/AndroidAssetStudio/) - A collection of tools to easily generate assets such as launcher icons for your Android app.
 Created by [Roman Nurik](https://twitter.com/romannurik).
 Source on [GitHub](https://github.com/romannurik/AndroidAssetStudio).